 TGI Fridays files for bankruptcy protection as sit-down restaurant struggles continue

-The Dallas-based company filed for Chapter 11 bankruptcy protection in a Texas federal court.
+The Dallas-based company’s Chapter 11 filing in a Texas federal court accelerates a gradual decline for an iconic chain that was once near the center of American pop culture but has seen its customer base dwindle as tastes changed.

+The company has boasted that its bartenders trained Tom Cruise for his role in the 1988 film “Cocktail.”
+Its serving staff’s button-filled uniforms, meant to evoke a fun atmosphere, were later parodied in the 1999 satire “Office Space,” starring Jennifer Aniston.

-TGI Fridays Executive Chairman Rohit Manocha in a statement said the “primary driver of our financial challenges resulted from COVID-19 and our capital structure.”
+Rohit Manocha, executive chairman of TGI Fridays, said in a statement that the “primary driver of our financial challenges resulted from COVID-19 and our capital structure.”

-A U.S. bankruptcy judge in September approved a reorganization plan for seafood chain Red Lobster after years of mounting losses and dwindling customers.
+In September a U.S. bankruptcy judge approved a reorganization plan for the seafood chain Red Lobster after years of mounting losses.
+Italian American food chain Buca di Beppo filed for bankruptcy protection in August.

+Founded in 1965 as a bar on Manhattan’s Upper East Side, TGI Fridays expanded over the following decades to become a ubiquitous suburban gathering spot known for its ribs, potato skins topped with cheese and bacon, and a decor bedecked with red stripes and Tiffany-style lamps.

 It now counts 163 restaurants in the U.S., down from 269 last year.
 It closed 36 in January and dozens more in the past week.